Misc

 Mississippi River Pool 9

-Water level is near 7.8 feet at Lansing, predicted to remain stable next week.
-Water temperature is 71 degrees.
+Water level is near 7.7 feet at Lansing and remain steady.
+Water temperature is 74 degrees.
 Army Road at New Albin, Heytman's Landing, and Lansing Village Creek are open.
 Bluegill - Excellent: Bluegill moved off spawning beds into deeper water.
 Use light tackle on flooded shorelines and weed beds.
 Channel Catfish - Good: Anglers are catching channel cats on crawlers and stink bait.
 Flathead Catfish - Good: Use live bluegill or shiners in tailwaters of Lock & Dams and large tree snags in deeper sloughs.
 Freshwater Drum - Excellent: Try a piece of crawler off bottom along main channel and side channel current.
 Largemouth Bass - Good: Cast frog baits along weed edges in upper portions of backwaters.
 Northern Pike - Good: Try fishing the shallows along weed beds in backwater lakes.
 Try fishing near the mouth of coldwater streams and spring inlets during the heat of summer.
 Smallmouth Bass - Excellent: Smallmouth are biting in areas with moderate current.
 Cast spinners and crankbaits along the main channel rock shorelines.
 Walleye - Fair: Troll crankbaits on three-way rigs along deep side channel borders and wing-dams.
 White Bass - Good: Throw inline spinners along current breaks.
 Watch for schools of minnows jumping as white bass are feeding.
 Yellow Perch - Fair: Jig for perch in the vegetation off edge of cuts in 6-8 feet of water.

 Mississippi River Pool 10

-Water level is 614 feet at Lynxville and is predicted to remain stable next week.
+Water level is 612.8 feet at Lynxville and is steady this week.
+Water temperature is 77 degrees.
 Boat ramps at Nobles Island, Marquette, McGregor, Bussey Lake, and Sny Magill are open.
 Bluegill - Excellent: Bluegill have moved off spawning beds into deeper water.
 Use light tackle on flooded shorelines and weed beds.
 Channel Catfish - Good: Anglers are catching a few channel cats on crawlers.
 Flathead Catfish - Good: Use live bluegill or shiners in the tailwaters of the Lock & Dams and large tree snags in deeper sloughs.
 Freshwater Drum - Good: Try a piece of crawler off the bottom along the main channel and side channel current.
 Largemouth Bass - Good: Cast frog baits along weed edges in upper portions of the backwaters.
 Northern Pike - Fair: Try fishing the shallows along weed beds in backwater lakes.
 Try near the mouth of coldwater streams and spring inlets during the heat of summer.
 Smallmouth Bass - Good: Smallmouth are biting in areas with moderate current.
 Cast spinners and crankbaits along the main channel rock shorelines or at the spillway.
 Walleye - Fair: Troll crankbaits on three-way rigs along deep side channel borders and wing-dams.
 White Bass - Good: Throw inline spinners along current breaks.
 Watch for schools of minnows jumping as white bass are feeding.
 Yellow Perch - Fair: Jig for perch in the vegetation off edge of cuts in 6-8 feet of water.

 Mississippi River Pool 11

-Water level is 5.4 feet at Guttenberg in the tailwaters and is expected to remain stable next week.
+Water level is 4.6 feet at Guttenberg in the tailwaters and remain steady this week.
+Water temperature is 77 degrees.
 Guttenberg City, Turkey River Landing, Finley's Landing and Mud Lake ramps are open.
 Bluegill - Excellent: Bluegill have moved off spawning beds into deeper water.
 Use light tackle on flooded shorelines and weed beds.
 Channel Catfish - Good: Anglers are catching a few channel cats on crawlers or cut bait.
 Flathead Catfish - Good: Use live bluegill or shiners in the tailwaters of the Lock & Dams and large tree snags in deeper sloughs.
 Freshwater Drum - Good: Try a piece of crawler off the bottom along the main channel and side channel current.
 Largemouth Bass - Good: Cast frog baits along weed edges in upper portions of the backwaters.
 Northern Pike - Good: Try fishing the shallows along weed beds in backwater lakes.
 Try near the mouth of coldwater streams and spring inlets during the heat of summer.
 Smallmouth Bass - Excellent: Smallmouth are biting in areas with moderate current.
 Cast spinners and crankbaits along the main channel rock shorelines.
 Walleye - Fair: Troll crankbaits on three-way rigs along deep side channel borders and wing-dams.
 White Bass - Good: Throw inline spinners along current breaks.
 Watch for schools of minnows jumping as white bass are feeding.
 Yellow Perch - Fair: Jig for perch in the vegetation off edge of cuts in 6-8 feet of water.

 Upper Mississippi River levels at Pools 9 -11 have fallen slightly this week and predicted to remain stable.
 Water temperatures are in the mid-70s.
 A lot of weeds are floating, but water clarity is good.
 Fish are seeking cooler water at deeper depths and area with some current.